 But the big question is: will robots take your job?
-Probably not!
-The World Economic Forum also states that machines and algorithms (AI included) will be responsible to create over 58 million of new jobs by 2022.
+Probably no!
+Quite the contrary, the World Economic Forum also states that machines and algorithms (AI included) will be responsible for creating over 58 million new jobs by 2022.

 In fact, researches shows that countries that bought more machines are the ones with the lowest unemployment rate.